Rebranding is 50% risk and 50% opportunity.

 Going forward, the tech giants also plan to integrate Workspace further, and allow users to launch a video chat in Meet whilst also collaborating on a Google doc.

-Rebranding Case Studies Spotlight: 17 of the Best Rebrands
+Rebranding Case Studies Spotlight: A Compilation of the Best Rebrands

 Rebranding can be a fresh beginning.

-From improving your brand’s reputation to raising brand awareness, rebranding offers businesses the opportunity to reinvent their identity.
+From improving your brand’s reputation to raising brand awareness, rebranding offers businesses the opportunity to reinvent themselves.
+This was the case for our of clients, YardLink, who needed to reconnect with their core audience and reestablish their identity.
+The solution?
+To rebrand!

-It’s about finding the right balance between where you currently stand as a business, and where you want to be.
+However, it’s about you find the right balance between where you currently stand as a business, and where you want to be.